 Back to the race prep.
 I’ve been working long hours this year leading up to the race so I’ve fallen a little behind on my preparations.

-On the Tuesday before the race I managed to setup a folding table in the garage and spend the next few days setting things aside as I came across them in the house.
-On Thursday I finally checked my list and got the last of what I needed consolidated in one spot.
+On the Tuesday before the race, I managed to setup a folding table in the garage and spend the next few days setting things aside as I came across them in the house.
+On Thursday I finally checked my list and got the last of what I needed to be consolidated in one spot.

 Friday after work I finally organized my gear by discipline (swim, bike, run) and prepared my nutrition and cleaned up my bike with my race setup installed.

 The weekend of IMTX 70.3 we had a busy schedule that included 3 family members scheduled to race in two different races along with some of our normal weekend activities.

 Zach and Aimee were scheduled to complete the Run Houston Minute Maid Park 5k on Saturday morning.
 Which required us to be ready for both their race and mine on Friday.
 This is when the crazy starts.